Salmon River Riggins

 Full Day Itinerary:

 The day starts off with some mild whitewater to build those paddling skills and learn the techniques you will need later in the day.
 Prior to lunch the group will see one class III rapid with some big waves to start testing those paddling skills.
 Sometime around lunch time the group will pull over to the rivers edge for a riverside picnic and some swimming.
-On the high-water early season trips some of the biggest rapids are in this section but when the water drops later in the summer they become much more mild and the big rapids are in the afternoon.

 After lunch it’s back to the river for the whitewater filled afternoon.
 After floating past Riggins the whitewater picks up starting with Timezone Rapid.
 This thrilling bit of whitewater has a few holes and waves so big you want to try and miss them while navigating through the exciting medium sized waves.
 A few more rapids brings the inflatable kayakers to the surfing spot where we will spend some time learning how to surf our kayaks before continuing on.